-- 1 Section 1.
-(NEW) (Effective October 1, 2025) (a) For purposes of this - 2 section: - 3 (1) "Department" means the Department of Energy and - 4 Environmental Protection. - 5 (2) "Battery-containing product" means a product sold, offered for - 6 sale or distributed in or into this state that contains or is packaged with - 7 rechargeable or primary batteries that are covered batteries.
-"Battery- - 8 containing product" does not include a covered electronic product - 9 subject to the requirements of sections 22a-629 to 22a-640, inclusive, of - 10 the general statutes. - 11 (3) "Battery stewardship organization" means a producer that directly - 12 implements a battery stewardship plan required under this section or a nonprofit organization designated by a producer or group of producers to implement a battery stewardship plan required under this section.
+Section 1.
+(NEW) (Effective October 1, 2025) (a) For purposes of this section:

+3 (1) "Department" means the Department of Energy and4 Environmental Protection.

+5 (2) "Battery-containing product" means a product sold, offered for 6 sale or distributed in or into this state that contains or is packaged with 7 rechargeable or primary batteries that are covered batteries.
+"Battery-8 containing product" does not include a covered electronic product 9 subject to the requirements of sections 22a-629 to 22a-640, inclusive, of 10 the general statutes.

+(3) "Battery stewardship organization" means a producer that directlyimplements a battery stewardship plan required under this section or a nonprofit organization designated by a producer or group of producersto implement a battery stewardship plan required under this section.

-- (4) "Collection rate" means a percentage, by weight, that a battery stewardship organization collects that is calculated by dividing the total weight of primary and rechargeable batteries collected by the battery stewardship organization during the previous calendar year by the average annual weight of primary and rechargeable batteries that were estimated to have been sold in the state during the previous three calendar years by all producers participating in an approved battery stewardship plan. - (5) "Collection site" means any (A) resident of the state, (B) political subdivision of the state; (C) transfer station, material recovery facility, drop off or event or disposal facility in the state; or (D) other entity that has been approved by the battery stewardship organization to participate in its approved collection plan. - (6) "Covered battery" means a portable or medium format battery.
-"Covered battery" does not include: (A) A battery contained within a medical device, as specified in 21 USC 321(h) as it existed as of the effective date of this section, that is not designed and marketed for sale or resale principally to consumers for personal use; (B) a battery that contains an electrolyte as a free liquid; (C) a lead acid battery weighing greater than eleven pounds; (D) a motor vehicle battery subject to the provisions of section 22a-256h of the general statutes or any battery that is a component of a motor vehicle or that is intended for use exclusively in motor vehicles; (E) a battery recalled by the producer for safety reasons; (F) a battery in a battery-containing product that is not intended or designed to be easily removable from the battery-containing product; or (G) a battery subject to the provisions of sections 22a-629 to 22a-640, inclusive, of the general statutes. - (7) "Easily removable" means designed by the manufacturer to be removable by the user of the product with not more than commonly used household tools.
+15 (4) "Collection rate" means a percentage, by weight, that a battery 16 stewardship organization collects that is calculated by dividing the total 17 weight of primary and rechargeable batteries collected by the battery 18 stewardship organization during the previous calendar year by the 19 average annual weight of primary and rechargeable batteries that were 20 estimated to have been sold in the state during the previous three 21 calendar years by all producers participating in an approved battery 22 stewardship plan.

+23 (5) "Covered battery" means a portable or medium format battery, 24 beginning January 1, 2027.
+"Covered battery" does not include: (A) A 25 battery contained within a medical device, as specified in 21 USC 321(h) 26 as it existed as of the effective date of this section, that is not designed 27 and marketed for sale or resale principally to consumers for personal 28 use; (B) a battery that contains an electrolyte as a free liquid; (C) a lead 29 acid battery weighing greater than eleven pounds; (D) a motor vehicle 30 battery subject to the provisions of section 22a-256h of the general 31 statutes or any battery that is a component of a motor vehicle or that is 32 intended for use exclusively in motor vehicles; (E) a battery recalled by 33 the producer for safety reasons; (F) a battery in a battery-containing 34 product that is not intended or designed to be easily removable from the 35 battery-containing product; or (G) a battery subject to the provisions of 36 sections 22a-629 to 22a-640, inclusive, of the general statutes.

+(6) "Easily removable" means designed by the manufacturer to be removable by the user of the product with not more than commonly used household tools.